 A decade of deals.
 Every framework stress-tested.
 Every shortcut earned.

 I'm Sudi Gorle, founder of Kaizen Projects.
-After scaling and exiting a Melbourne tour business, then managing a half-billion-dollar institutional pipeline, I built the operating system behind 17+ live Adelaide developments — $132M in GRV.
-The Playbook hands you that same system, refined deal by deal, so your first project is built on rigour — not hope.
+I built the operating system behind 17+ live Adelaide developments — $132M in GRV.
+The Playbook hands you that same system so your first project is built on rigour — not hope.

 You've got ambition.
 Probably equity sitting there doing nothing.
 But every time you try to move, you run into something that nobody talks about at the seminars.